Prepare an ebook and get a 20% bonus in the course! Here’s how!

 The comparison between Dick Clark’s American Bandstand and Ed Sullivan’s show is important and the discussion around it.

-We go over in class, so yes, please go over
+We go over in class, so yes, please go over.
+SONG: You’ve Got a Friend

 You have to know that basic blues are twelve bars long, usually three chords and the first two of three lines are repetitive.
 We mentioned a few songs in the course that are in blues format.